phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ### Everything will be an API

 Sometimes in Rails we write some very specific actions i.e. `PUT users/:id/bio`, because there is a specific page, which only updates the user bio and has some specific logic.
-As it is something internal, we don't mind for the Restful like route, because it "isn't public exposed".
-But when we expose it as an API to access from Backbone, even though it isn't a real API, we can start overthinking on the "best fit" url, nouns and verbs etc.
+As it is something internal, we don't mind the non-Restful like route, because it "isn't publicly exposed".
+But when we expose it as an API to access from Backbone, even though it isn't a real API, we can start overthinking on the "best fit" URL, nouns, verbs etc.

 Sometimes it can be an anti-pattern, but who's never used a [helper_method](http://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method)?
 You can't use it anymore.
 If you want to, you will need to expose it as an API.